apache/spark/docs/streaming-kafka-integration.md

 ## Approach 1: Receiver-based Approach
 This approach uses a Receiver to receive the data.
 The Received is implemented using the Kafka high-level consumer API.
 As with all receivers, the data received from Kafka through a Receiver is stored in Spark executors, and then jobs launched by Spark Streaming processes the data.

-However, under default configuration, this approach can loose data under failures (see [receiver reliability](streaming-programming-guide.html#receiver-reliability).
+However, under default configuration, this approach can lose data under failures (see [receiver reliability](streaming-programming-guide.html#receiver-reliability).
 To ensure zero-data loss, you have to additionally enable Write Ahead Logs in Spark Streaming.
-To ensure zero-data loss, enable the Write Ahead Logs (introduced in Spark 1.2) .
+To ensure zero data loss, enable the Write Ahead Logs (introduced in Spark 1.2).
 This synchronously saves all the received Kafka data into write ahead logs on a distributed file system (e.g HDFS), so that all the data can be recovered on failure.
-Ssee [Deploying section](streaming-programming-guide.html#deploying-applications) in the streaming programming guide for more details on Write Ahead Logs.
+See [Deploying section](streaming-programming-guide.html#deploying-applications) in the streaming programming guide for more details on Write Ahead Logs.

 Next, we discuss how to use this approach in your streaming application.